About me

 Why This Blog?

 With years of experience in both the technical and leadership sides of software, I wanted a space to share my reflections on this new wave.
-This blog is where I connect the vibe-coding approach with practical software design, architecture, and real-world product building.
+This blog is where I connect the agentic-coding approach with practical software design, architecture, and real-world product building.

 What to Expect?